Yen, franc gain as geopolitical tensions weigh; euro rebounds

 However, he said the moves were limited and did not suggest a “game changer” for currency markets, which have remained relatively calm amid recent equity market sell-offs.

-The Australian dollar AUD=, often seen as a barometer of global risk sentiment, shrugged off the mood and rose 0.3 percent to $0.7141 against the dollar, suggesting investors were far from panicked.
+The Australian dollar, often seen as a barometer of global risk sentiment, shrugged off the mood and rose 0.3 percent to $0.7141 against the dollar, suggesting investors were far from panicked.
 The Aussie had hit a two-year low of 0.7039 on Oct.
 5.

 There were also some signs stock markets were calming in European trading.